retebuonvivere/retebuonvivere/README.md

 -----------
 This is a [drupal feature][2], which will install the content type *Collaboration* for retebuonvivere website, and all dependent settings.

-It is a clone of [relation - rbv_rel][3] content type, except a relation is between two organizations, where a collaboration is between an organization and a project of another organization.
+It is a clone of *relation* content type (→ goto repository [rbv_rel][3]), except a relation is between two organizations, where a collaboration is between an organization and a project of another organization.

 Submodule of
 ------------